 It’s Never Too Early to think about Retirement.
 Compound interest takes time to…compound.
 After years and years, your investment will build and build.
 All investors have these charts in their offices that will tell you the younger you are, the more your investment will make for you by the time you need to retire.
 Listen to them!

 Write Down Your Budget & Goals.
 There is nothing worse than having undefined and unachievable goals.
 You can’t get anywhere without knowing where you are going.
-Use the SMART goals model to have a great chance of success.

 Work as a Team.
 If you are in a serious relationship or married, it’s critical to discuss finances with one another.
 You and your partner come from different backgrounds, philosophies and financial standings.
 There may be some unspoken debt that comes with anxiety, shame or fear of rejection.
 No matter how good your relationship is, anything can be soured by not working together on finances.